projetmbc/_gitbook-testing-examples/README.md

-# "gitbook-testing-examples" is unuseful !
+# "_gitbook-testing-examples" is unuseful !

 This repository is just for testing some features !